On Learning Universal Representations Across Languages: Introduction

-The \textsc{Hictl} is conducted on the basis of XLM-R$_{\rm \bf Base}$~\citep{conneau-etal-2020-unsupervised} and experiments are performed on three benchmarks: language understanding tasks (QQP, QNLI, SST-2, MRPC, MNLI and STS-B) in the GLUE benchmark, cross-lingual natural language inference (XNLI) and machine translation.
-Extensive empirical evidences demonstrate that our approach can achieve consistent improvements over baselines on various tasks of both cross-lingual language understanding and generation.
-In more detail, our \textsc{Hictl} obtains absolute gains of 1.0\%/1.1\% accuracy on GLUE/XNLI over XLM-R$_{\rm \bf Base}$ and 2.2\% accuracy on XNLI over XLM.
-For machine translation, our \textsc{Hictl} achieves substantial improvements over baselines on both low-resource (IWSLT English$\rightarrow$X) and high-resource (WMT English$\rightarrow$X) translation tasks.
+The \textsc{Hictl} is conducted on the basis of XLM-R~\citep{conneau-etal-2020-unsupervised} and experiments are performed on several challenging cross-lingual tasks: language understanding tasks (e.g., XNLI, XQuAD, and MLQA) in the XTREME~\citep{Hu-etal-2019-xtreme} benchmark, and machine translation in the IWSLT and WMT benchmarks.
+Extensive empirical evidence demonstrates that our approach can achieve consistent improvements over baselines on various tasks of both cross-lingual language understanding and generation.
+In more detail, our \textsc{Hictl} obtains absolute gains of 4.2\% (up to 6.0\% on zero-shot sentence retrieval tasks, e.g. BUCC and Tatoeba) accuracy on XTREME over XLM-R. For machine translation, our \textsc{Hictl} achieves substantial improvements over baselines on both low-resource (IWSLT English$\rightarrow$X) and high-resource (WMT English$\rightarrow$X) translation tasks.